Dolly Sods Wilderness: Fauna

-The larger megafauna which once inhabited the High Alleghenies – elk, bison, mountain lion – were all exterminated during the 19th century.
+The larger megafauna which once inhabited the High Alleghenies—elk, bison, mountain lion—were all extirpated during the 19th century.
 They survived longer in this area, however, than in other parts of the eastern United States.
-Because of the high altitude the climate is cool and some animals are more similar to ones found about 1600 mi farther north in Canada.
-Many species found here are near their southernmost range.
-For example, the snowshoe hare found in Dolly Sods is usually found in Canada and Alaska and is adapted to snow conditions, with its large, hairy feet which allow it to run on the snow surface.
+Because of the high altitude the climate is cool, and some animals are more similar to ones found about 1600 mi farther north in Canada.
+Many species found here, such as the snowshoe hare, are near their southernmost range.

-Beaver – which were restored to the state after a period of extirpation – continually create and refurbish their beaver ponds in these high elevation watersheds.
+Beaver, which were restored to the state after a period of extirpation, continually create and refurbish their beaver ponds in these high elevation watersheds.
 Other animals that may be encountered include red and gray foxes, bobcats, black bears, groundhog, timber rattlers, wild turkey, and grouse.
-White-tailed deer, also once eliminated from the region, were reintroduced in the 1930s and are now abundant.
+White-tailed deer were reintroduced in the 1930s and are now abundant.
 Currently, the West Virginia Department of Natural Resources is considering an elk restoration program in Dolly Sods and other areas.

-The Cheat Mountain salamander, listed since 1989 by the U.S. Fish and Wildlife Service as threatened, is also present.
+The threatened Cheat Mountain salamander is also present.